tbarron/tbx/README.md

  * run(cmd, input={str|StringIO|fd|file},
             output={str|StringIO|fd|file})

-    * If *input* (or *output*) is a str that begins with '<', the path named in the argument will be read and its contents will be written to stdin of the command.
+    * If *input* is a str that begins with '<', the path named in the argument will be read and its contents will be written to stdin of the command.
 If a str *input* ends with '|' the argument will be run as a command and its output will be written to stdin of the payload command.

+    * If *output* is a str that begins with '> ', the command's output will be written to the file named in the remainder of the string.
+If *output* is a str beginning with '| ', the commands's output will be piped to stdin of the command named in the remainder of the string.

 ### Examples